Flower Facts Focal Flowers Plants

 • Water begonias when the soil of the top of the pot feels dry.
 Make sure they have good drainage so they don’t drown.

 It sounds like one of the Three Muskateers, but did you know that research from NASA found that the golden pothos is one of the best plants at purifying the air?
 They can flourish under a variety of conditions and make the perfect addition to the kitchen, home office, or living room, where they can clean up common indoor air pollutants.
 Among the toxicants that pothos plants can eliminate include: formaldehyde, xylene, toluene, benzene, carbon monoxide.
+Keep these away from your pawed friends that like to nibble on greens.
+Pothos plants are toxic to dogs and cats.

-Pothos Care Tips
+Pothos Care Tips:

 • Allow the soil to dry out before you water.
 Pothos thrive with minimal watering.
 Don’t let the soil stay dry too long though!